 Our employees engage in professional development through volunteer leadership in these associations.
 Through these partnerships, we gain valuable knowledge, engage with other professionals, and provide customers with more flexible and innovative solutions.

 3PL Industry Involvement

 Since 1891, the International Warehouse Logistics Association (IWLA) has been the resource for warehouse logistics, advocacy and education.
 IWLA, formerly the American Warehouse Association, serves nearly 500 corporate members representing 3,000 warehousing locations.
-Evans’ Chief Marketing Officer Leslie Ajlouny is serving as Chairwoman of the Board of Directors this year.
+Evans’ Chief Marketing Officer Leslie Ajlouny served as Chairwoman of the Board of Directors from 2020-2021.